 Board of Directors

 Fleur McDonald is a bestselling Australian author, farmer and women’s rights advocate often referred to as ‘the Voice of the Outback’.
-Fleur has been within the Agriculture industry since studying Agribusiness at College and subsequently meeting her future husband in 1996.
-She has been a single mother for the last 3 years to her two children and is an active and devoted local community leader in her home town of Esperance including the Committee of Farming Champions, the Bay of Isles Community Outreach Committee (BOICO) and the Esperance & Districts Agricultural Show.
+Fleur has been within the Agriculture industry since studying Agribusiness at College co owning and managing an eight thousand acre mixed farming enterprise for twenty years.
+She has been a single mother for the last three years to her two children and is an active and devoted local community leader in her hometown of Esperance; her involvements include being the Secretary of the Esperance & Districts Agricultural Society.
 Fleur is an active member with the Rotary Club of Esperance Bay and was the first female Co-Director of Prickle Farm.
 A champion for the voice of rural people, particularly women, Fleur has always strived to positively promote and celebrate women in Agriculture.
-She was State finalist for the prestigious RDRIC Rural Women’s Award in 2017 and now the founder and Chair of Breaking the Silence.
+She is Vice President for The Australian Women in Agriculture, and a member of the Communications Resource Team for the National Rural Women’s Coalition.
+Fleur was State finalist for the prestigious RDRIC Rural Women’s Award in 2017 and now the founder and Chair of Breaking the Silence.
 It’s a project close to her heart, as she wants to lift the lid on domestic violence – it’s not always physical – and connect women in remote Australia who may not have the resources to find the help they need.

 Shelley moved to Esperance in 1981 to farm in the area with her husband and two sons, followed by a daughter born in Esperance.
 Shelley returned to teaching part time in 1985 and continued studying then working full time whilst raising their family.
 She completed her B.ED, M.Ed & Prof Doc and retired in 2010 whilst Principal of Condingup Primary school in the Esperance Shire.
 Shelley is currently a Justice of the peace and is Chairman of Bay of Isles Community Outreach (BOICO) – a local mental health support organisation.
 Her children are now all married with their own families and live away from the district.